controversial/wikipedia-map/README.md

     - [x] Render this README into the help dialog

 #### Interaction
-- [x] single clicking on a node will show a traceback of how you arrived at that node, kind of like breadcrumbs.
-This will be accomplished by highlighting all nodes and edges taken in blues, instead of oranges
+- [x] single clicking on a node will show a traceback of how you arrived at that node, kind of like breadcrumbs
-	- [x] Only highlight edges directly in the path
 - [x] mobile optimization: Implement a separate set of controls for touch devices
 - [x] On desktop, single-click to expand, hover to highlight path back
 - [x] On both desktop and mobile, double-click a node to open the corresponding wikipedia page in a new tab